top of page

 • low-risk business licensing in the form of NIB;

-• medium risk business licensing, which consists of NIB and standard certificates;
+• medium risk business licensing, which consists of NIB and standard certificates; and

-• high-risk business licensing, which consists of NIB and permits;
+• high-risk business licensing, which consists of NIB and permits.

 The Applicant of Business Licensing